Azure/Mission-Critical/docs/design-methodology/Deployment-Testing.md

   - Data is replicated across regions but only for Disaster Recovery purposes.
   - Hosted build agents are utilized from the same region as the ADO instance.

-- In the context of the AlwaysOn aspiration for maximum reliability, the dependency on a single Azure region represents an operational risk.
+- In the context of the Azure Mission-Critical aspiration for maximum reliability, the dependency on a single Azure region represents an operational risk.
   - For example, consider a scenario where traffic is spread over West Europe and North Europe, with West Europe hosting the ADO instance.
 If West Europe experiences an outage, the ADO instance would also be effected.
 While North Europe would automatically now handle all application traffic, the ability to deploy additional scale-units to North Europe, in order to provide a consistent failover experience, would be prohibited which may result in a severely degraded application experience until the issue is resolved.

 **GitHub Actions**